mjwhite8119/FRCTraining/Romi/romiCommandGroups.md

       }
     }

+### Change Motor Direction
+We'd like our Romi going in a different direction from that specified in the *romiReference* example.
+So switch the first `DriveDistance()` parameter from -0.5 to 0.5.

 ### Change Inches to Meters
 This is an exercise to change the distance from inches to meters.  [solution](solutionInchMeters)